200 HOURS YOGA TEACHER TRAINING CERTIFICATION IN GOA, INDIA

 Price for package requires payment of an initial deposit of EURO 300 to secure the booking, with the remaining balance payable two weeks prior to the course start date.
 (Please note an additional transaction fee of 5% applies to payments made through PayPal).

 - Package includes accommodation for the entire duration.
-An additional complimentary night is offered either prior to the course start date or the last day of the course.
-Thus, the package may include 25 nights accommodation.
+An additional complimentary night is offer prior to the course start date.
+Thus, the package includes 23 nights accommodation.

 - Package includes food for the entire duration of the course including welcome dinner and farewell dinner.

 - Packages include free unlimited filtered cold and hot water.